Showing page 1 of 2

 New Laws Protect Older Residents

-New Laws Protect Older Residents A law that went into effect in January, 2016 allows surveillance cameras to be installed in the rooms of long-term care facilities’ residents, making Illinois only the fifth state in the country to offer seniors and disabled adults this added protection against neglect and abuse.
-Under the law, residents (and their …
+New Laws Protect Older Residents A law that went into effect in January, 2016 allows surveillance cameras to be install in the rooms of long-term care facilities’ residents, making Illinois only the fifth state in the country to offer seniors and disabled adults this added protection against neglect and abuse.
+Under the new law, residents (and thei …

 Category: